Effective Curriculum for Behavioral Change

 Towards the end of the clinical camp process, campers will be given back their electronic devices for those that have them (parents must sign a release of liability in case of damage to their device).
 In the final days, campers will be shown how to set limits on their electronic device and given the opportunity to practice their appropriate use.
 Sometimes a camper’s preferred technology will not be practical to bring to camp such as an X-Box.
 For these campers, we will use handouts, videos, or will provide a camp owned device to demonstrate how to set controls.

 For students with social media accounts, the clinical director is available with the parent’s consent to go through the accounts and determine if they are salvageable or if they need to be deleted and start over.
 We will provide information and discussion on topics related to social media including privacy, arguing online, online bullying, and other inappropriate uses of social media related to self-esteem and identity.

 For students with gaming interests, the clinical director is available to discuss the value of engaging in different types of games and where personal limits should be set.
 Typically, campers are enrolled with the attitude that they will play as many games as their parents allow, which usually ends in a verbal argument of the parent forcing the child to get off the game.

 We will move this camper to a more self regulated process where they now have intrinsic motivation to turn off the game themselves in order to work on other pursuits in life- and to avoid an argument with their parents.

-The underlying philosophy and goal of the clinical camp process is to develop a camper’s intrinsic motivation to self-monitor and therefore limit their technology use.
-This takes more time to nurture than the parental component, and must be targeted through a multi-layered strategy.
-We achieve this by introducing the campers to a wide variety of sports, hobbies, and activities- while simultaneously conducting groups on goal setting and various focus groups designed to uplift the campers from a routine of constant technology use to a more purpose driven life.
+The underlying philosophy and goal of the clinical camp process are to develop a camper’s intrinsic motivation to self-monitor and therefore limit their technology use.
+This takes more time to nurture than the parental component and must be targeted through a multi-layered strategy.
+We achieve this by introducing the campers to a wide variety of sports, hobbies, and activities- while simultaneously conducting groups on goal setting and various focus groups designed to uplift the campers from a routine of constant technology use to a more purpose-driven life.